 - Swamp boarders

 Scarlet kingsnakes (Lampropeltis elapsoides) are harmless snakes with red, black, and yellow bands along their bodies.
-The red and yellow rings on the snake are surrounded by black rings, therefore, the red and yellow rings do not touch.
+Scarlet kingsnakes have wide red bands separated by narrower black and yellow bands along its body.
 Scarlet kingsnakes have smooth scales and round pupils.
 They are quite abundant and can be found in:

 - Hardwood hammocks

 *We do not recommend using rhymes to remember harmless snakes from venomous snakes.
 The order of the snakes’ vibrantly colored band patterns can be easily confused.*

 Juvenile Southern Black Racers vs. Dusky Pygmy Rattlesnakes

 Adult southern black racers (Coluber constrictor priapus) are nearly solid black; however, juveniles are gray with reddish-brown blotches that fade into a solid colored tail.
 Juvenile southern black racers have very slender bodies with smooth scales.
 They also have round eye pupils.

 Like the juvenile southern black racer, dusky pygmy rattlesnakes (Sistrurus miliarius barbouri) also have patterned bodies.
 Pygmy rattlers are venomous snakes with thick bodies and rough, dull scales.
 They also have vertical slit eye pupils.
 Pygmy rattlers often live near water sources such as creeks, marshes, and swamps.
-However, they can also be found in a variety of other habitats such as:
+However, they are found in a variety of other habitats such as: